 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

-This vegan cheesecake recipe makes 12 frozen desserts that are nutty and sweet, with a satisfying cookie crunch that vegans and non-vegans alike will love!
+This easy cheesecake bites recipe makes 12 frozen desserts that are nutty and sweet, with a satisfying cookie crunch that vegans and non-vegans alike will love!

 Since going dairy-free, I’ve had a lot of success creating dairy-free versions of many of my favorite dessert recipes.
 This Vegan Chocolate Cake is a favorite, as are my Dairy-Free Cookies & Cream “Ice Cream” and my 3-Ingredient Chocolate Peanut Butter Cups recipes.

-However, there’s one dessert in particular that has eluded me: vegan cheesecake.
+However, there’s one dessert in particular that has eluded me: easy cheesecake bites that are also vegan.

 That is, until now.